 Workforce Initiatives

-Having a sufficient number of doctors, dentists, nurse practitioners, licensed clinical social workers and other health and professionals in all corners of the Commonwealth is critical to provide health services to Virginians.
+Having enough doctors, dentists, nurse practitioners, licensed clinical social workers and other health and professionals in all corners of the Commonwealth is critical to provide health services to Virginians.
 VHCF has a special focus on uninsured and those living in medically-underserved communities.

 VHCF uses a multi-pronged approach to help increase the number of providers in Virginia’s medically underserved areas.
 VHCF has:

-• Awarded almost 80 scholarships for nurse practitioners to become behavioral health providers by completing a post-Master’s Psychiatric-Mental Health Nurse Practitioner Certificate.
+- Awarded more than 80 scholarships for nurse practitioners to obtain a post-Master’s Psychiatric-Mental Health Nurse Practitioner Certificate.

-• Paid for licensure-required supervision for more than 300 people who have completed a Masters in Social Work or Counseling and are working to become a Licensed Clinical Social Workers, (LCSW), Licensed Professional Counselor (LPC) or a Licensed Marriage and Family Therapist (LMFT) through Boost 200+.
+- Paid for licensure-required supervision for more than 400 people with a Masters degree in Social Work or Counseling working to become a licensed mental health therapist (LCSW, LPC, LMFT) through Boost!.

 Health safety net practices receiving VHCF grants often serve as training sites for health professions students.
 More than 8,000 students have participated in clinical experiences as a result of VHCF funding.